How To Deploy Laravel Application On AWS EC2 ?

 Why does the Virtual Host display directory tree instead of actual website even though it is configured and enabled ?

-.
+The probable cause to this problem is due to mode_rewrite .
+You have to write AllowOverride All in your virtual host configuration and execute sudo a2enmod rewrite .
 After doing these two, the problem should go away you should be able to see the actual website rather than just directory tree.